-Documentation may show before and after photos, removal of litter or graffiti, or educational material developed to reach customers, employees, members, neighbors, etc. on the importance of keeping the area clean and attractive (visit www.kab.org or contact Keep Jacksonville Beautiful to find educational material).
+Documentation may show before and after photos, removal of litter or graffiti, or educational material developed to reach customers, employees, members, neighbors, etc. on the importance of keeping the area clean and attractive.

 3. Litter Cleanup

 Many individuals, companies and organizations have embarked on admirable projects to clean up their own properties, with some branching out to remove litter from their surrounding neighborhoods.
 Summary should describe your litter cleanup project(s) in 250 words or less.